Everyone needs insurance, whether you are a young working adult, a new parent, a homemaker, or a retiree.

 The study revealed that the critical illness protection gap is at an overwhelming 80% as compared to the mortality (life) protection gap of 20%.
 Singaporeans are greatly under protected on this front.

-Even before this study was published, I have been applying this rule to derive critical illness coverage: Gross annual income x 5 years.
+Even before this study was published, I have been applying this rule to derive critical illness coverage: Annual Expenses x 5 years.

 Given that the top 3 killers in Singapore are cancer, heart attack, and stroke, and when the likelihood of recurrence is fairly high, it is unlikely that the patient can resume full-time work.
 Even part-time work can be a real challenge.